Knighton, Powys: Sport

 Knighton has rugby, cricket, football and hockey teams.
 It has a nine-hole golf course, designed by Harry Vardon in 1906.

-Knighton Town F.C. plays in the Mid Wales League and for the Aspidistra Radnorshire Cup.
+Knighton Town F.C. plays in the Ardal Leagues which is the third tier of the Welsh football pyramid.
 Arthur Rowley, brother of England international Jack Rowley, managed the team.

 Knighton has a swimming pool and leisure centre.

 In July 2009, Knighton hosted Round 2 of the British Enduro Championship.
-The Tour of Britain cycle race passed through Knighton in 2014.
+The Tour of Britain Men's cycle race passed through Knighton in 2014.